Sooji ka halwa is a classic Indian dessert made with fine semolina, ghee, and sugar. Flavored with aromatic cardamom powder and saffron.

 Nuts add a nice crunch and flavor to the halwa.
 Almonds, cashews, raisins, charoli, and pistachios add a great flavor.
 Feel free to add nuts of your choice.

-Yes, you can make halwa ahead of time.
-You can make it a couple of months ahead and store it in a freezer-safe container in the freezer.
+Yes, you can make ahead this halwa.
 It stays fresh for up to 2 weeks in the refrigerator in an air-tight container.
+To store it for longer, freeze it in a freezer-safe container for up to 2 months.

 Sooji Halwa